couchbaselabs/docs-ng/content/couchbase-manual-2.0/views-and-indexes.markdown

  * `-d @byfield.ddoc`

-   Specifes that the data payload should be loaded from the file `byfield.ddoc`.
+   Specifies that the data payload should be loaded from the file `byfield.ddoc`.

 If successful, the HTTP response code will be 201 (created).
 The returned JSON will contain the field `ok` and the ID of the design document created: